Introduction to Spark Commands

 6. Cache a File

-However, data will not be cached if you run above function.
+However, data will not be cached if you run the above function.
 This can be proved by visiting the webpage:

-RDD will be cached, once the action is done.
+RDD will be cached once the action is done.
 For example:

 Advanced spark commands